Spiritual Christianity

-Sects
+Branches

 Among the many sectarians (sektanty : сектанты) in Imperial Russia considered to practice Spiritual Christianity are the Dukhobortsy, Maksimisty, Molokans, Subbotniki, Pryguny (Jumpers), Khlysts, Skoptsy, Ikonobortsy (Icon-fighters, "Iconoclasts") and Zhidovstvuyushchiye (Жидовствующие: Judaizers).
 These sects often have radically different notions of "spirituality" and practices.
 Their common denominator is that they sought God in "Spirit and Truth" (Gospel of John 4:24) rather than in the Orthodox Church or ancient rites of Popovtsy.
 Their saying was, "The church is not within logs, but within ribs".
 The movement was popular with intellectuals such as Tolstoy.
 Nikolai Leskov was also drawn to Spiritual Christianity after visiting Protestant Europe in 1875.

 Separate from Spiritual Christianity were other strands of Russian sektanstvo ("sectarianism" in the sense "splitting into sects" rather than "sectarian bigotry") including the Popovtsy and "Evangelical Christianity".